ncasaux/camel-plantuml/README.md

 The tool exposes the UML diagram directly from its dedicated HTTP endpoint.
 The tool is packaged as a zip file.

-#### 1. Build the zip file:
+#### 1. Download the zip file:
-Clone the repository, checkout the branch `camel-3.x`, build the zip with `mvn package`.
+Download the latest release from [here](https://github.com/ncasaux/camel-plantuml/releases/download/camel3-plantuml-v1.2.1/camel3-plantuml-zip-1.2.1.zip)

 Unzip it in the folder of your choice and go into this folder.

 #### 2. Enable JMX unsecure connection in your application
-Start your application with following parameters and port of your choice:
+Start **your application** with following parameters and port of your choice:
 ```
 -Dcom.sun.management.jmxremote.authenticate=false
 -Dcom.sun.management.jmxremote.ssl=false